Jefferson Memorial: Exterior

 The memorial is constructed with white Imperial Danby marble taken from Vermont, which rests on a series of granite and marble-stepped terraces.
 A flight of granite and marble stairs and platforms, flanked by granite buttresses, leads up to the memorial from the Tidal Basin to a portico with a triangular pediment.
+The front of the portico is seven bays wide (interspersed between eight columns), while the sides are two bays wide.

 The pediment features a sculpture by Adolph Alexander Weinman depicting the Committee of Five, the five members of the committee charged with drafting the U.S. Declaration of Independence.
 In addition to Jefferson, who was the primary author, committee members included John Adams, Benjamin Franklin, Robert R. Livingston, and Roger Sherman.
 A cornice with an egg and dart molding surrounds this pediment, and below that is a plain frieze.

 Interior

-The memorial's interior has a 19 ft tall, 10000 lb bronze statue of Jefferson developed by sculptor Rudulph Evans.
+The memorial's interior is made of Georgia white marble.
+It has a 19 ft tall, 10000 lb bronze statue of Jefferson developed by sculptor Rudulph Evans.
 The statue was added four years after the dedication.
 Among many Jefferson quotes inside the memorial, one of the most prominently situated are those inscribed in the frieze below the dome: "I have sworn upon the altar of God eternal hostility against every form of tyranny over the mind of man."
-This sentence is taken from a letter written by Jefferson on September 23, 1800, to Dr. Benjamin Rush in which Jefferson defends the constitutional refusal to recognize a state religion.
+This sentence is taken from a letter written by Jefferson on September 23, 1800, to Benjamin Rush in which Jefferson defends the constitutional refusal to recognize a state religion.